 |Douglas Coat of Arms|

 Williams grew up eatin' fried mudcats and squirrel gravy and has worked as a publisher, a freelance writer, film producer, and served 12 years as a Conservator of the Peace and *Magistrate for the Commonwealth of Virginia.
 Though largely self-educated due to his disdain for pedantry, Williams is a trained paralegal, holds a professional designation in the financial services industry, and has published articles in several business journals.
 His work has been quoted or mentioned in Harpers and the Christian Science Monitor and he has appeared on C-Span's Book TV and the Christian Broadcasting Network.

 Williams is actively involved in his community having coached youth basketball, founding a 4H Club, and serving as a Sunday school teacher for over 26 years.
 He and his wife were also early pioneers in the homeschooling movement in Virgina and homeschooled four of their six children.
 That tradition continues with his grandchildren.

 Concerned with preserving Virginia’s rich historic heritage, Williams has been a member of the Civil War Preservation Trust and the Museum of the Confederacy, and is currently a member of the Sons of Confederate Veterans, the Waynesboro Heritage Foundation, and the Archeological Society of Virginia.
 He has also co-authored the text for two of Virginia's historical highway markers.
 (See here and here.)
-Williams currently serves on the Board of Trustees for the National Civil War Chaplains Museum in Lynchburg, Virginia, on the Board of Directors for the Waynesboro Heritage Foundation, is a member of the Artifact Detecting Team as well as The Task Force for Metal Detecting Rights Foundation.
+Williams currently serves on the Board of Trustees for the National Civil War Chaplains Museum in Lynchburg, Virginia, on the Board of Directors for the Waynesboro Heritage Foundation, and is a member of The Task Force for Metal Detecting Rights Foundation.